kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/1-install/install.md

     ````

 3. Add the firewall rule for the app port

+    This opens TCP port 8000 on the VM so you can access the application in a browser later.
+OCI network ingress rules must also allow port 8000.

     ````
     # Firewalld rules for the app port (default 8000)